Warren Buffett’s Approach To A Dividend Investing Strategy

 Emphasis on Quality over Quantity in Dividend Investing

-When it comes to dividend investing, Buffett doesn’t get swayed by the seductive allure of high yields.
-He is not the kind to chase after stocks offering sky-high dividends, only to watch the underlying company falter and the dividends disappear.
+When it comes to dividend investing, Buffett doesn’t get swayed by high yields alone.
+He is not the kind to chase after stocks offering raw double-digit percentages, only to watch the underlying company falter and the payouts collapse completely.
 Instead, Buffett is the epitome of the mantra ‘quality over quantity.’

 His focus remains firmly on the health of the underlying business and its ability to sustain and grow dividends.
-A moderate dividend yield from a robust, thriving company is far more appealing to him than a high yield from a shaky, unstable one.
+A moderate dividend yield from a robust, thriving company is far more appealing to him than a high yield from a shaky, unstable corporate balance sheet.
+The trade-off is clear: you sacrifice headline yield upfront to protect against severe principal impairment down the line.

 The Role of Retained Earnings in His Investment Strategy